 2. Inadequate Intake of Fluids

-As a first-time mom, you may get so preoccupied with your baby that you may forget to pay attention to yourself.
+As a first-time mom, you may get so preoccupied with your baby that you can forget to pay attention to yourself.
 If you forget to take care of your bodily needs and do not drink water in adequate amounts, you may get dehydrated.

 3. Dieting or Fasting

-Too much caffeine in the form of tea, coffee and cola can lead to dehydration.
+Too much caffeine intake in the form of tea, coffee and cola can lead to dehydration.
 So, avoid caffeinated drinks, have water or fresh fruits instead.

-Signs and Symptoms of Dehydration while Breastfeeding
+Signs and Symptoms of Dehydration While Breastfeeding

 Here are the signs and symptoms of dehydration when you are breastfeeding: